Vegetation Management: What to Expect

 Vegetation Management Project Map

-The blue highlighted areas indicate the locations within our service territory that will be addressed over the next several months as part of this Vegetation Management Project and the yellow highlighted areas indicate the locations that are being addressed as part of our normal vegetation management.
+The blue highlighted areas indicate the locations within our service territory that will be addressed over the next several months as part of this Vegetation Management Project and the orange highlighted areas indicate the locations that are being addressed as part of our normal vegetation management.

 Click on the map and zoom in to see the detailed areas.